cristinanegrean/cristinanegrean.github.io/_posts/2017-03-21-Hypermedia-driven-services-with-Spring-Data-REST.markdown

  <img class="img-responsive" src="{{ site.baseurl }}/img/posts/wanderlust-api/SpringInitializr.png" alt="Spring Initializr"/>

- Once you have downloaded the project template, you can $ ./gradlew cleanIdea idea // remove and generates all IDEA configuration files

 ## "REST-Assured": Building Continuous Delivery confidence with Test Driven Development

  Before even starting to write a line of code, is a good practice to think about the approach to take to automate code quality checks so that you can code and refactor with confidence.
 And at the same time strive to minimize the number of defects!